zlatozar/TigerLanguage/FrontEnd/Notes.md

 ## Chapter 6

+Describes the data structures that should be created on top of memory and registers.

 In this and next chapter we work only with addresses - calculate or modify and then translate to a Tree language.